-Mega has exploration and development stage mineral resource properties in Australia and equity investments in uranium-focused companies.
+Mega has a uranium resource project and interests in exploration properties in Australia and equity investments in uranium-focused companies.

-Mega has not yet determined whether its resource properties contain reserves that are economically recoverable.
-The recoverability of the amounts shown for mineral properties and related expenditures is dependent upon various factors, including the future selling price of uranium, the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete exploration and development, government permitting policies and regulations, and future profitable production or proceeds from disposition of such properties.
+Mega has not yet determined whether its resource property contains reserves that are economically recoverable.
+The recoverability of the amounts shown for mineral properties and related expenditures is dependent upon various factors, including the future selling price of uranium, the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete exploration and development, government permitting policies and regulations, and future profitable production or proceeds from property disposition.